Redefine Your Classroom

 Our students come from many diverse backgrounds with 33% being Hispanic, 31% African American, 29% Caucasian and 7% representing other ethnic groups.

-MicroSociety schools are located in all geographic regions that include 66% urban, 19% rural, and 15% suburban.
+60% of our schools are non-charter, non-magnet, and non-private schools located in 66% urban, 19% rural, and 15% suburban geographic regions.

 "Micro was huge for me and that the job is the definition of 'you get out what you put in.'
 I know that was the case for me, and its certainly had a lasting impact on my life"

 “MicroSociety – An antedote for school boredom”

 Barrons 1100 Words You Need To Know – 40th Anniversary, Fifth Edition

 "With MicroSociety, no child is left behind.
 We have learned that the hearing and deaf worlds don’t have to clash.
 With Micro, we in the deaf community are connected to the hearing world through our experiences and our jobs.”

 Milagros, Middle School, Bruce Street School for the Deaf, NJ

 “Micro helps you relate to your school work.
 For example, when I was V.P. of Marketing, I had to fill out a monthly marketing sheet that required math, reading, and writing.
 They were all combined and helped me appreciate my skills.”

 “In high school, everyone sees a big difference between the kids who went through Sageland Elementary School and those who didn’t.
 MicroSociety kids work for the challenge; they want to strive to achieve.
 Other kids want to just slide by.
 Micro kids want to make sure they are prepared for the real world and ready for college.
 They know they have a future!”